joemoose/dungeoneers.d20/docs/combat.md

 ## Actions

 In a single round of combat, your character can take up to **two** actions.
 Actions include attacking, moving to an adjacent zone, casting a spell, swinging from a chandelier, or anything within reason based on your character’s resources and situation.
+However, an attack can occur only once in any given round.

 ## Initiative